 Personalized experiences lead to higher conversion rates.

-- Dynamic content: Adapt website or email content based on user behavior.
+- Dynamic content: Adapt website or email content, built on user behavior.

 - AI-driven product recommendations: Suggest relevant products based on past interactions.